Skip to Content

 27. Italian Greyhound

-Highlights: Mischievous, Athletic, Affectionate
+Highlights: Mischievous, Active, Loving

 Italian Greyhounds like to have fun.
 It’s why they’re known to be mischievous and stubborn in the home.
 However, these Greyhounds can be as loving and loyal as any dog out there.
 That is, as long as they get their necessary daily exercise.